stusiojan/AudioConcept/README.md

 You can chose the features to train SVM on in `SVM_FEATURES_FILTER` variable in `config.py`

+### Models

+You can download already trained models from [here](https://wutwaw-my.sharepoint.com/my?id=%2Fpersonal%2F01152433%5Fpw%5Fedu%5Fpl%2FDocuments%2FAudioConcept) and put it into `models` directory. *PROVIDED MODELS ARE TRAINED ON MPS, SO THEY WILL WORK ONLY ON MACOS SYSTEMS WITH ARM*

 **We encourage to use our convenience *make* commands.
 For whole list run `make help`.**

 ### Train